iccowan/csc160_temp_wdd_css/README.md

 Temporary CSS for CSC-160
 ===============
-The website is painful to look at without any formatting, so this is a temporary format for it.
+WDD Temporary CSS for CSC-160.
+This is a replacement for the "broken" CSS for the class website.

 Ian Cowan & Dean Cochran